“Learning and growing together”

 Staff Governor – Term of Office (25.03.16 – 24.03.20) – Finance and Premises Sub-Committee; Elected by Staff of Pitcheroak School

 I joined Pitcheroak in September 2013 where I have the responsibilities of Physical Education and Swimming Co-ordinator.
 Having completed my BSc (Hons) degree in Physical Education and Sports Coaching Science and PGCE in Secondary PE I taught in mainstream for 2 years before joining Pitcheroak.
 I have completed a masters degree in education and this has enabled me to further enhance my theoretical knowledge and transfer this into a practical setting to ensure pupils are provided with the best possible chances and opportunities to succeed in PE.
-I am married to Amie, a junior sister at Worcestershire Royal Hospital, and we have a daughter called Phoebe.
+I am married to Amie, a junior sister at Worcestershire Royal Hospital, and we have two daughters.

 Co-opted Governor – Term of Office (08.05.18 – 07.05.22) – Staffing and Curriculum Sub-Committee; Elected by Governing Body of Pitcheroak School